EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 ***Genomic Viewer*** is thought to be sufficiently flexible to allow the user to modify the stricktly necessary graphical parameters, but also to require the minimal effort in generating a **publication quality image**.
 For this reason the final size of the plot is predefined and each track, depending on its format and the total number of tracks to be plotted, is automatically scaled to occupy a precise space in the final output.

-Having the possibility to download the image in **.svg** vectortial formt alwazs allows to modify graphical parameters that cannot be controlled from the application iterface.
+Having the possibility to download the image in **.svg** vectorial formt alwazs allows to modify graphical parameters that cannot be controlled from the application iterface.

 </details>